ae6nr/ae6nr.github.io/README.md

 ### Control Systems

-I created several simulations in Python from scratch that incorporate physics for three systems, including a mass-spring-damper system, a ball on beam system, and a quadcopter system.
+__Python Simluations__: I created several simulations in Python from scratch that incorporate physics for three systems, including a mass-spring-damper system, a ball on beam system, and a quadcopter system.
 I then designed various controllers (PID, state-space, observer-based) to control the behavior of the systems.
 For example, I simulated a quadcopter in two dimensions with wind.
 I could command the quadcopter to go to various locations, and the controller would correctly control the motors to place the quadcopter where I commanded.

+### Digital Signal Processing

+__Direction-finder__: Using two microphones and MATLAB, I was able to correctly determine the direction from which an audible tone propagated through the lab based on the phase difference between the two signals.

+__Image processing__: Compared various methods of image filtering and evaluated their efficiency.
+Types of filters included edge-finding, blurring, and frequency-domain analysis.

+__FIR and Adaptive Filter design__: Developed an FIR filter to separate several audible tones into their respective Morse code signals that could then be transcribed.
+I also created an adaptive filter that could adapt to noise and remove it from the signal.

+__Spectrogram__: Created a real-time spectrogram using MATLAB and a microphone and analyzed how various filters affected frequency components of musical signals.

 ### Computer Science

-I trained a TensorFlow neural net to identify various articles of clothing, and another to identify stop signs and stop lights for my autonomous vehicle project.
+__TensorFlow__: I trained a TensorFlow neural net to identify various articles of clothing and another to identify stop signs and stop lights for my autonomous vehicle project.

+__Datalog__: I created a parser for Datalog programs, then used that information to evaluate logical statements using SQL-like queries.

 ## Skills